 “I appreciate that Marnie is as much about Hitchcock self-portraiture as Vertigo was.
 In actuality Hitch was basically Connery’s “Mark Rutland” character, an authority figure using power and pressure to get Marnie/Hedren to sleep with him.
 Rutland and Vertigo‘s Scotty Ferguson are both rooted in a pervy, twisted psychology.
 And their respective lead females are liars, fakers and unreliable narrators.

 “The bottom line?
-Hitch adored his ice queens (‘There are hills in that thar gold’) but at the end of the day his big erotic fixation was upon food.”
+Hitch adored his ice queens (‘There are hills in that thar gold’) but at the end of the day his main erotic fixation was upon food.”